bulka4/hadoop_spark/readme.md

 In order to learn about how to connect to that VM through SSH reference to the 'Connecting to the created VMs from our local computer through SSH' section below in this documentation.

 ## Accessing Jupyter Notebook
-Jupyter Notebook will be started on the VM1 by Terraform.
+Jupyter Notebook will be started on the VM1 by executing a bash script by Terraform.
 To access the Jupyter Notebook from Spark use the URL:
 >public_ip_address_vm_1:8888

 Where public_ip_address_vm_1 is the Terraform output.
 More information about how to get this output is in the 'Terraform outputs' section of this documentation.